 - Innovation & Creativity – 5 points

-- Innovative use of digital tools for communities
+- Development and/or innovative use of technology for communities

 - Innovative methods of artistic & scientific engagement

 - Innovation in scientific, artistic, and participatory research methodologies